-The ENC() syntax is the preferred way to indicating a masked password and is universally supported in every password configuration in Artemis.
+The ENC() syntax is the preferred way of masking a password and is universally supported in every password configuration in Artemis.

 The other way is to use a mask-password attribute to tell that a password in a configuration file should be treated as 'masked'.
 For example: